 Flatford lies in the heart of the beautiful Dedham Vale.
 This charming hamlet was the inspiration for some of John Constable's most famous pictures, for example, the Hay Wain or Boatbuilding near Flatford Mill among many others.
 Wandering beside the River Stour or looking at Flatford Mill and Willy Lott's House you can feel as if you are actually walking through one of his paintings.

-Take a look at an exhibition about Constable in Bridge Cottage and enjoy the riverside tearoom.
+Take a look at the brand new exhibition about Constable at Flatford and enjoy the riverside tearoom.

 Exhibitions by contemporary artists are held in the Boat House Gallery.

 We have plenty of parking and you can also come on foot by following the River Stour from Dedham or Manningtree.

 This is great walking countryside so you can take the family out, walk the dog or simply step back in time and absorb the places Constable knew and loved.

 Most of our places run the Gift Aid on Entry scheme at their admission points.
 Under this scheme, if you're not a member you have the choice of two entry tickets:

 If the place runs Gift Aid on Entry, we'll offer you the Gift Aid Admission prices.
 But it's entirely up to you which ticket you choose.
 If you want the Standard Admission instead, just let us know when you come to pay.

 Gift Aid Admission includes a 10 per cent or more voluntary donation.
 Gift Aid Admissions let us reclaim tax on the whole amount paid* — an extra 25 per cent — potentially a very significant boost to our places' funds.

 An extra £1 paid under the scheme can be worth over £3 to the National Trust as shown below: Payment of the additional percentage donation is entirely voluntary, so if you prefer to pay the standard admission please advise our reception staff at the till point.